 - 1. The permittee shall report any serious incident of noncompliance affecting the environment as soon as possible, but no later than twenty-four (24) hours from the time the permittee first became aware of the circumstances.
 The report shall be made to the Water Protection Bureau at (406) 444-5546 or the Office of Disaster and Emergency Services at (406) 841-3911.
 The following examples are considered serious incidents: - a.
-Any noncompliance which may seriously endanger health or the environment; - b.
+Any noncompliance which may endanger health or the environment; - b.
 Any unanticipated bypass which exceeds any effluent limitation in the permit (See Part III.G of this permit, "Bypass of Treatment Facilities"); or - c.
 Any upset which exceeds any effluent limitation in the permit (See Part III.H of this permit, "Upset Conditions"). - 2.
 A written submission shall also be provided within five days of the time that the permittee becomes aware of the circumstances.
 The written submission shall contain: - a.
 A description of the noncompliance and its cause; - b.
-The period of noncompliance, including exact dates and times;
+The period of noncompliance, including exact dates and times; - c.
+The estimated time noncompliance is expected to continue if it has not been corrected; and

-Part II Page 11 of 21
+Part II Page 12 of 22

-- c.
-The estimated time noncompliance is expected to continue if it has not been corrected; and - d.
+- d.
 Steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - 3.
-The Department may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Water Protection Bureau, by phone, (406) 444-5546. - 4.
-Reports shall be submitted to the addresses in Part II.D of this permit, "Reporting of Monitoring Results".
+DEQ may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the Water Protection Bureau, by phone, (406) 444-5546. - 4.
+Reports shall be submitted to the addresses in Part II.D of this permit, "Reporting of Monitoring Results."